jianlingdan/learning-git/readme.md

 master 分支  creating a  new branching

+creating a new branching fixed